PandasThumb/pandasthumb.github.io/_posts/2020/2020-03-13-ark-park-creator-complains.md

 Mr. Ham’s attitude towards Williamstown after they bent over backward and forward for him on repeated occasions is nothing less than despicable.

-<i>Dan Phelps, President, Kentucky Paleontological Society; Geology and Paleontology Instructor, Jefferson Community and Technical College, Louisville, Kentucky; also a major participant in the film [We Believe in Dinosaurs](https://www.webelieveindinosaurs.net/).
+<i>Dan Phelps, President, Kentucky Paleontological Society; Geology and Paleontology Instructor, Jefferson Community and Technical College, Louisville, Kentucky; also a major participant in the film "We Believe in Dinosaurs".
 He can be reached at edrioasteroid@msn.com.</i>